Podcast Ep 35: Shigellosis, Ischemic Colitis, Suicide, & More

 Now onto this week’s podcast

-A 2-year-old female presents after a witnessed seizure.
-The parents state that she has not been to day care in 2 days as she has bloody diarrhea and a fever.
-Her vitals on presentation are T 103.1°F, HR 167, BP 73/43, RR 48, and oxygen saturation 96%.
+A 2-year-old girl presents after a witnessed seizure.
+The parents state that she has not been to daycare in two days, as she has bloody diarrhea and a fever.
+Her vitals on presentation are T 103.1°F, HR 167/min, BP 73/43 mm Hg, RR 48/min, and oxygen saturation 96%.
 Currently, the patient has a normal neurologic exam and minimal abdominal tenderness.
 There are no rashes.
-Labs show a WBC of 19,000 and urinalysis reveals an elevated specific gravity.
+Labs show a WBC of 19,000, and urinalysis reveals an elevated specific gravity.
 Which of the following is the most appropriate next step in management?

 A. Acetaminophen for fever and follow-up with primary care provider